setzler/academic-kickstart/content/authors/admin/_index.md

 ---

 **Appointments:**
-- The Hal Varian Visiting Assistant Professor of Economics, MIT.
 - The Strumpf Early Career Associate Professor of Economics (with tenure), Penn State.
 - Faculty Research Fellow in Labor Studies, NBER.